5 Things Learned in Studying How Long It Takes To Manually Calculate A Timecard

 It takes 5:16 or 5.27 minutes to calculate a timecard manually

-We were talking as a team in our conference room one day about our competition and it occurred to us that we have a lot of customers using manual punch clocks and we really knew nothing about them.
-A couple of our employees had used them years ago in previous jobs, but when it came down to the function they offer, the accuracy, the prevention of time theft, and accountability, we couldn’t speak on it.
-So the idea was born to buy one of them, stick it on the wall, and get punching to get the true experience from the actual punching to the reading and totaling of time cards.
+While discussing our competition, it occurred to us that we have a lot of customers using manual punch clocks, and we really know next to nothing about them.
+A couple of our employees had used punch clocks years ago in previous jobs, but when it came down to their functionality, accuracy, accountability, and ability to prevent time theft, we couldn't speak on it.
+So, the idea was born to buy one, stick it on the wall, and get to punching!

-1. Understand the time it takes for someone to total time cards manually.
+1. Understand the time it takes for someone to manually calculate timecards;

 2. To understand the pain points, accuracy, and function.

-4. Assist our team in truly understanding our competition.
+4. Assist our team in truly understanding our competition; and

 5. Use this as a benchmark or template to study other time tracking methods.